MA in Community Development

-The program’s unique focus on the application of learning outcomes means that graduates:
+The program's unique focus on the application of learning outcomes means that you will graduate:

-are able to engage a community-based approach to social change and social justice.
+- able to engage in a community-based approach to social change and social justice.

 The program has been developed in collaboration with practitioners from the community with experience in leading community-based organizations.
-It seeks to build skills and knowledge in three ways: developing perspective on the broad challenges and trends; understanding how organizations and communities work; and building personal leaderships skills to work with diverse teams, organizations and networks.
+As a student in the program, you will build skills and knowledge by: developing perspective on the broad challenges and trends; understanding how organizations and communities work; and building personal leaderships skills to work with diverse teams, organizations and networks.

 In taking the MACD program, you will:

 - interact with a variety of students from various organizations within the community sectors as well as public and private ones;

 - be facilitated by instructors drawn from the university and community-based organizations;